vgaldi/fw-lab/content/authors/fmonaco/_index.md

   - Current Members
 ---

 **Francesco P. Monaco** is a Ph.D.
-Student in Information Technologies for Engineering at the University of Sannio, under the joint supervision of Profs.
+Candidate in Information Technologies for Engineering at the University of Sannio, under the joint supervision of Profs.
 [Giuseppe Castaldi](/author/giuseppe-castaldi), [Andrea Cusano](https://www.unisannio.it/it/user/627/ricerca) and [Vincenzo Galdi](/author/vincenzo-galdi).

 During his bachelor and master, he carried out two internships abroad within the framework of the "Erasmus Traineeship" program, at Politechnika Łódzka, Poland, and Universidad Carlos III, Madrid, Spain, in 2016 and 2018, respectively.